ericyd/surfplot-ui/src/views/about.md

 ## Offline access

-If online access is limited, you can launch an offline versio of the application.
+If online access is limited, you can launch an offline version of the application.
 The offline version is powered by [Electron][electron].
 Hopefully I will eventually figure out how to bundle it into a cross-platform executable.
 Currently in order to use the offline version, you need to have [Nodejs][node] installed.
 It is also a bit simpler if you have [Git][git] installed, though it